 These images are a general guide to fitting locations, and you might find you have a different method that suits your needs in some other way.
 A general purpose bracket is provided as part of the kit, designed for modification depending on application, so it’s worth noting it may vary in appearance from the one shown above.
 The counter bracket location is less critical than the scales, you can afford to be more freestyle here.

-These images should be a handy starting point in combination with the provided manual.
+These images should be a handy starting point in combination with the fitting instruction guide that comes included with our systems.
 And as ever if you have any further questions, feel free to get in touch – we’re always happy to help.